-Consolidated revenues decreased 0.7% to \$411.4 million during the three months ended September 30, 2023 compared to \$414.5 million for the corresponding period in 2022, as a result of the factors discussed below under Reportable Segments.
+Consolidated revenues decreased 0.7% increased 1.5% to \$411.4 million \$423.4 million during the three months ended September 30, 2023 March 31, 2024 compared to \$414.5 million \$417.2 million for the corresponding period in 2022, 2023, as a result of the factors discussed below under Reportable Segments.

 During the three months ended September 30, 2023 and 2022, the Company recognized changes in variable consideration as reductions to revenue of \$12.6 million, including \$3.7 million of Housekeeping revenues and \$8.9 million of Dietary revenues, and \$10.0 million, including \$2.3 million of Housekeeping revenues and \$7.7 million of Dietary revenues, respectively.
-Excluding the impact of such changes, Housekeeping revenues decreased 2.3% during the three months ended September 30, 2023 compared to the corresponding period in 2022, while Dietary revenues increased 1.8% over the same period.
+Excluding the impact of such changes, Housekeeping revenues decreased 2.3% 1.5% during the three months ended September 30, 2023 March 31, 2024 compared to the corresponding period in 2022, 2023, while Dietary revenues increased 1.8% 4.1% over the same period.
 Housekeeping revenues decreased due to a decline in the number of facilities serviced year-over-year.
-While the number of Dietary facilities serviced declined year-over-year, revenue increased resulting from contractual pass-through of labor and food costs to customer billings, which was a focus of our 2022 service agreement modification initiative.
+While there was a slight increase in the number of Dietary facilities serviced declined year-over-year, revenue Dietary revenues also increased resulting from contractual pass-through due to passing the impact of labor and food costs supplies cost increases through to customer billings, which was a focus of customers following our 2022 service agreement contract modification initiative.